Topic-specific policies

 A: No, certainly not!
 The formal titles simply reflect the original name of the joint ISO + IEC committee that oversees their production, namely SC 27 “Information Technology -- Security Techniques”, itself a subcommittee of JTC 1 “Information Technology”.

 ISO/IEC JTC 1/SC 27 adopted a new name in 2019 becoming “Information security, cybersecurity and privacy protection”.
-The new name will gradually find its way into the standards as they are revised and published.
+The new name is gradually being applied to the standards as they are revised and published.

 The scope of the ISO27k standards naturally includes many aspects of IT but does not stop there.
 The introduction to ISO/IEC 27002 states explicitly: